PunishXIV/Splatoon/Presets/Dawntrail/Raids/The Arcadion 12 Savage Phase 2.md

 # 2
 [Script] [Beta] Clones 1 (Replication 1) script

+** KNOWN ISSUE: Tether position may not be valid, work in progress, look for your tether yourself **

 > [!Warning]
 >
 > Default configuration is for Banana Codex raidplan.
 You may reconfigure this script for ANY strat, however, it's not easy.